-The Shar-Pei is originally from China, where the breed was believed to have been a peasant’s dog thousands of years ago.
-Farmers used Shar-Peis as hunters, herders, and guard dogs because of their intelligence and brute strength.
+The shar-pei is originally from China, where the breed was believed to have been a peasant’s dog thousands of years ago.
+Farmers used shar-peis as hunters, herders, and guard dogs because of their intelligence and brute strength.
 Their notable wrinkled skin and regal appearance help them stand out among other breeds.
-Puppies tend to have more loose skin, which tightens as they mature.
+Puppies tend to have more loose skin that tightens as they mature.
 However, some shar-pei puppies require surgery to tack excess skin away from their eyes.
 Shar-peis are prone to entropion (rolling in of the eyelids).

 Height: 18 to 20 inches

 Weight: 45 to 60 pounds

 Physical Characteristics: Compact, medium-size body; short coat with loose skin; small ears; wrinkles on head and back; curled tail; small, sunken eyes

 02 of 10

 Dating back centuries, Neapolitan mastiffs were historically bred to be intimidating gladiators in battle.
-While intruders are right to be afraid of the protective Neapolitan mastiff, with its giant head and massive frame, family members need not worry.
-This dog is typically a gentle giant around those they love, exhibiting a calm temperament, but they're very strong and may be more challenging with visitors or unfamiliar people and potentially aggressive with unfamiliar dogs, due to its historical breeding for a guardian role.
-The voluminous folds around its head and loose skin over its body just add to its charm.
-And its long jowls tend to drip a fair amount of drool.
+While intruders are right to be afraid of the protective Neapolitan mastiff with that giant head and massive frame, these dogs tend to be loyal to their family.
+This breed is typically a gentle giant around those they love, exhibiting a calm temperament, but they're very strong and may be more challenging with visitors or unfamiliar people and potentially aggressive with unfamiliar dogs, due to its historical breeding for a guardian role.
+The voluminous folds around their head and loose skin over their body just add to the breed's charm.
+And their long jowls tend to drip a fair amount of drool.

 Height: 24 to 31 inches